dlang/DIPs/DIPs/DIP1xxx-rn.md

 struct C { this(this) shared {} }
 ```

-Since the semantics of the postblit in the presence of qualifiers was
+Since the semantics of the postblit in the presence of qualifiers is
-not defined and most likely not intended, this led to a series of problems:
+not defined and most likely not intended, a series of problems has arisen:

 * `const` postblits are not able to modify any fields in the destination
 * `immutable` postblits never get called (resulting in compilation errors)